-Experimental Geometer was an hackathon idea by my friend Aaron1: GeoGebra but 3D and using VR because it’s really hard to work with 3D on a 2D screen.
+Experimental Geometer was an hackathon idea by Aaron1: GeoGebra but 3D and using VR because it’s really hard to work with 3D on a 2D screen.
 So, we teamed up and won Bluetooth speakers at the hackathon.
 The GitHub page for this project is pretty sad.
 As with most hackathon projects, development stopped as soon as the hackathon was over.

 One really good idea I had for the project was writing a geometry-based scripting language so we wouldn’t have to code a bunch of different drawing tools using coordinate geometry.
 We called the language Euclid, but it turns out that name was already taken.
 Anyway, our Euclid had only a few basic constructs: